 Is MATLAB used in 2020?

 Yes, the brand was widely used in 2020 by many companies and developers.
-It remained a popular choice for engineers, scientists, and researchers due to its powerful tools for numerical computing, data analysis, and visualization.
+It remained a popular choice among engineers, scientists, and researchers for its powerful tools for numerical computing, data analysis, and visualization.

 The Simulink platform was valuable for modeling, simulating, and testing control systems, especially in robotics, electronics, and mechanical engineering.

 In 2020, MATLAB continued to support research and development.
 It helped users create models, analyze data, and visualize results.
-The brand’s updates and new toolboxes kept it relevant and capable of meeting its users’ needs.
+The brand’s updates and new toolboxes kept it relevant and able to meet its users’ needs.

 What is the shape of the MATLAB logo?